ably77/dcos-se/EE-terraform-AWS/README.md

 ```
 **Configure your IAM AWS Keys**

 You will need your AWS aws_access_key_id and aws_secret_access_key.
-If you dont have one yet, you can get them from the AWS documetnation [here](
+If you dont have one yet, you can get them from the AWS documentation [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

-http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
+**High Level Steps for generating new AWS access keys:

+Login to AWS Console --> IAM --> Users --> Add User --> Follow instructions
+Note: AWS Secret Access Key is only shown once

 When you finally get them, you can install it in your home directory.
 The default location is `$HOME/.aws/credentials` on Linux and OS X, or `"%USERPROFILE%\.aws\credentials"` for Windows users.

-Here is an example of the output when you're done:
+**Here is an example of the output when you're done:

 ```bash
 $ cat ~/.aws/credentials